barrage/ragu-chat-api/README.md

 https://portal.infobip.com/channels-and-numbers/channels/whatsapp/templates.
 There you will see your WhatsApp templates.
 You will need to set the `infobip.template` configuration value to the WhatsApp template name.
 More info can be found [here](https://www.infobip.com/docs/whatsapp/message-types#template-registration).

-### Activation

-To use WhatsApp as a chat provider, you need to set the `ktor.features.whatsApp` configuration to `true`.

 ## Agent tools